openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Identifier {#credential-issuer-identifier}

-A Credential Issuer is identified by a case sensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.
+A Credential Issuer is identified by a case sensitive URL using the `https` scheme that contains scheme, host and, optionally, port number and path components, but no query or fragment components.

-The way the wallet discovers the Credential Issuer's URL is out of scope of this specification.
+One mechanism for the Wallet to discover the Credential Issuer Identifier is from the Credential Offer as defined in (#credential_offer_parameters).
+Other mechanisms are out of scope of this specification.

 ### Credential Issuer Metadata Retrieval  {#credential-issuer-wellknown}

-The Credential Issuer's configuration can be retrieved using the Issuer identifier.
+The Credential Issuer's configuration can be retrieved using the Credential Issuer Identifier.

-Credential Issuers publishing Metadata MUST make a JSON document available at the path formed by concatenating the string `/.well-known/openid-credential-issuer` to the Credential Issuer identifier.
+Credential Issuers publishing metadata MUST make a JSON document available at the path formed by concatenating the string `/.well-known/openid-credential-issuer` to the Credential Issuer Identifier.
 If the Credential Issuer value contains a path component, any terminating `/` MUST be removed before appending `/.well-known/openid-credential-issuer`.

 `openid-credential-issuer` MUST point to a JSON document compliant with this specification and MUST be returned using the `application/json` content type.